mous1985/gno/examples/gno.land/p/demo/auction/Readme.md

 - Must have anough of token on his wallet .
 - Should be able to view the *NFT* available to auction .
-- Must deposit an amount equal to the 10% value of the nft in a smart contract as collateral .
+- Must deposit an amount equal to minimum price of the *NFT* in a smart contract as collateral .

 ### Countdown

- The coutdown is defining by seller(A special package could be created for the countdown, allowing it to be reused. )
+ The coutdown is defining by Owner(A special package could be created for the countdown, allowing it to be reused. )

 ### Logic

-The seller have to put his *NFT* in the smart contact (see how it work with ZAK), the same thing for the bidder  .
+The Owner have to put his *NFT* in the smart contact , the same thing for the bidder  .

  ***how smart contarct ensures payment:***